chriskejw/speedie/readme.md

 #Prerequisities

-- This game only works properly on desktop.
+- This game only works on desktop.
-- No, it's not mobile friendly.
+- No, it is not mobile friendly.

 #Version

-- 1.0
+- v1.0

 #Author

-- Chris Ke - Student @ General Assembly Singapore - Wed Development Immersive 6
+- Chris Ke - Student @ General Assembly Singapore - Web Development Immersive 6

 #Credits

-- The course mates, instructor and teaching assistants of General Assembly Singapore - WDI 6
+- The coursemates, instructor and teaching assistants of General Assembly Singapore - WDI 6
 - Mozilla Developer Network
 - w3schools.com
 - stackoverflow.com